dfinity/wg-identity-authentication/topics/icrc_33_call_canister.md

 **Optional Properties:**
 - `targets` (`text` array): A list of target canister ids (textual representation) the scope is restricted to.
 If the list is not present, the scope applies to all canisters (i.e. the permission is not restricted).
-- `senders` (`text` array): A list of sender principal ids (textual representation) the scope is restricted to.
+- `senders` (`text` array): A list of sender principal (textual representation) the scope is restricted to.
 If the list is not present, the scope applies to all senders (i.e. the permission is not restricted).

-### Example RPC Request Permission
+### Example Permission Request
 ```json
 {
     "id": 1,